-Director of Financial Aid - The Director of Financial Aid has the responsibility of maintaining an adequate and up-to-date student file on students receiving any institutional, local, state, or federal financial assistance.
+Director of Financial Aid - The Director of Financial Aid has the responsibility of maintaining an adequate and up-todate student file on students receiving any institutional, local, state, or federal financial assistance.
 The Director of Financial Aid will make certain that all provisions of this policy concerning individual student records are properly applied.

-Business Manager - The Business Manager has the responsibility of enforcing all provisions in this policy pertaining to the release of financial information concerning individual students.
+Vice-President of Financial & Administrative Services - The Vice-President of Financial & Administrative Services has the responsibility of enforcing all provisions in this policy pertaining to the release of financial information concerning individual students.